 Leanna holds a Master’s degree in social work from Wilfrid Laurier University, a post-graduate diploma in art therapy from the University of Western Ontario, and has completed an intensive American Association of Marriage and Family Therapy (AAMFT) supervised training program in couple and family therapy.

-Leanna has 15 years of experience in the field of psychotherapy working with individuals, couples and families.
-She operates from a dynamic, process-oriented systems perspective that takes into account how cultures, life experiences, and different social and relational contexts impact individuals.
+Leanna has more than 15 years of experience in the field of psychotherapy working with individuals, couples and families.
+She approaches her work from a trauma informed, dynamic, process-oriented systems perspective that takes into account how cultures, life experiences, and different social and relational contexts impact individuals.

 Leanna’s work can be described as eclectic because she draws from various therapeutic approaches, including but not limited to cognitive behavioural therapy, emotion focused therapy, family systems therapy, narrative therapy, solution focused therapy, and psychodynamic therapy.